cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/README.md

 For empirical write-ups - there are often a lot of the clues in the context of the problem that may be helpful.

 Ultimately, the student doing these exercises without university support will indeed be working "blind", but the greater takeaway is that if the student is successful, the skills picked up will be immensely beneficial.
 In particular, the skills this and other CMU courses seem to be teaching are the ability to be able to understand the inner workings of a model in a machine learning paper and reproduce it in code quickly.
 Furthermore, real-world problems have no instructor, nor automated systems telling the student whether they have indeed "scored the correct answer".
 That places the onus on the student to go and assess whether they have indeed gotten the right answer, and is an arguably greater test of resourcefulness.

+Pending - Consider archiving the notes for reference